 Challenge number Detail of challenge 1 Our assessments and pupil progress meetings indicate disadvantaged children are performing below that of non-disadvantaged pupils in Reading, Writing and Maths.
 2 Observations, discussions and home/school reading records indicate children from disadvantaged backgrounds are not being heard read as frequently at home compared to non-disadvantaged pupils or engaging in a wider range of authors 3 Discussions with families and pupils have shown mental health and wellbeing having a huge impact on pupils during school closure, especially those from disadvantaged backgrounds.
 4 Attendance data indicates that attendance among the disadvantaged pupils is significantly lower than those of non-disadvantaged pupils.
-5 Due to school closure and COVID restrictions, disadvantaged children have had few to no enrichment opportunities compared to those from non-disadvantaged backgrounds.
+5 Due to past COVID restrictions and on-going financial rises, disadvantaged children have and will have fewer to no enrichment opportunities compared to those from non-disadvantaged backgrounds.